 Overview

-The Fair Work Legislation Amendment (Closing Loopholes) Act 2023 and the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024 require the Minister for Employment and Workplace Relations to cause a review to be conducted of the operation of the amendments made by the Acts.
-The Australian Government has decided the statutory reviews of the Closing Loopholes Acts will be conducted together as a joint review.
+The Fair Work Legislation Amendment (Closing Loopholes) Act 2023 and the Fair Work Legislation Amendment (Closing Loopholes No. 2) Act 2024 required the Minister for Employment and Workplace Relations to cause a review to be conducted of the operation of the amendments made by the Acts.
+The Australian Government decided to conduct the statutory reviews of the Closing Loopholes Acts together as a joint review.

-The Closing Loopholes Review will also cover the operation of the Fair Work Amendment (Paid Family and Domestic Violence Leave) Act 2022 (Family and Domestic Violence Leave Act) as committed to in the Australian Government response to the 2024 independent review of that Act.
+The Closing Loopholes Review also covered the operation of the Fair Work Amendment (Paid Family and Domestic Violence Leave) Act 2022 (Family and Domestic Violence Leave Act) as committed to in the Australian Government response to the 2024 independent review of that Act.

-Ms Susan Booth has been appointed by the Minister for Employment and Workplace Relations to conduct the Closing Loopholes Review.
+Ms Susan Booth was appointed by the Minister for Employment and Workplace Relations to conduct the Closing Loopholes Review.

 Terms of reference

-The review must also further consider the effectiveness of the amendments made by the Family and Domestic Violence Leave Act, taking into account the 2024 independent statutory review of this Act which found that while the entitlement is operating as intended, more time was needed for employers and employees to experience the existing entitlement before further calls for reform were progressed.
+The review also further considered the effectiveness of the amendments made by the Family and Domestic Violence Leave Act, taking into account the 2024 independent statutory review of that Act which found that while the entitlement was operating as intended, more time was needed for employers and employees to experience the existing entitlement before further calls for reform were progressed.

 On 5 December 2025, the Hon Amanda Rishworth MP, Minister for Employment and Workplace Relations, published the Terms of Reference.